leangjia/blender_docs/trunk/blender_docs/manual/advanced/limits.rst

 =====

 While object positions, vertex locations are not clamped, larger values become increasingly imprecise.
 To get an idea of the precision you can work with using different scales.

-Here's a table of scales and their associated accuracy.
+Here's a table of scales and their associated accuracy:

 .. # Python script used to generate the values below import ctypes